Millerrok/outstream/README.md

 ## Initialization:

-You can initialize this ad player in two ways:
+You can initialize this Ad Player in two ways:
  * by adding HTML markup to your page layout
  * directly by creating an Outstream object in your JS application